rlee287/py_autoupdate/README.md

 [![Build Status](https://travis-ci.org/rlee287/py_autoupdate.svg?branch=develop)](https://travis-ci.org/rlee287/py_autoupdate)

+**Note: This is pre-alpha code.
+The update functionality does not work yet.**

 ## Advantages
  * This module is written in pure python. **This means that there is no need to have a C compiler to use this module.**
  * py\_autoupdate works with both python 2 and 3